Young White woman on orange backdrop holding notebook to chest saying my future

 Psychiatry

-With the stigma of mental health on the decline in 2020, psychiatrists are highly sought-after doctors and often have long waitlists, indicating a high sense of job security and good income.
+With the stigma of mental health on the decline after 2020, psychiatrists are highly sought-after doctors and often have long waitlists, indicating a high sense of job security and good income.
 Psychiatrists enjoy helping people with their mental health needs and can prescribe medications for those who don’t find mental health therapy alone effective enough to manage their symptoms.

 Psychiatry in a nutshell